Iqrakhan0107/Swing-Student-Manager/README.md

 # 🎓 Swing Student Manager

+A user-friendly Java Swing desktop app for managing student records, built with a focus on practical UI design and core Java principles.

 A lightweight desktop app built using Java Swing that lets you manage student records with a simple and user-friendly interface.

 ---